skrusche63/spark-piwik/README.md

 We suggest to predict a sequence of (hidden) customer loyalty states from a sequence of observed customer engagement data by using a [Hidden Markov Model](http://en.wikipedia.org/wiki/Hidden_Markov_model).
 Identifying customers with a downward loyalty curve with such analysis can directly trigger proactive actions to resurrect the relationships of these customers.

+In the following, we make use of the functionality of the [Spark-HMM](https://github.com/skrusche63/scala-hmm) project.

 *To be continued*

 #### Cross-Selling and more